Week 8 : Introduction to Jamovi

 When you start to do things in JAMOVI another screen will also come up to the right of the data view.
 This is the Output screen which keeps track of what you are doing and all of your results.
 When you have undertaken some analysis you can click on the results from this screen and cut and paste them into your reports.

-6. Exercises
+5. Exercises

 Now it is time for you to explore the data.
 If you are unsure about any of these, please talk to the staff in your computer practical session.

-There are 8 variables in this data set
+There are variables in the dataset.

 The variable are called gender, bdate, educ, jobcat, salary, salbegin, prevexp, minority